angarsky/diveintopython/learn/modules.md

 ## The Benefits of Utilizing Modules

-Here are some benefits of utilizing modules in Python:
+Here are some benefits of utilizing modules:

-- **Code Reusability:** Modules in Python promote code reusability, making it easier to write and maintain code.
+- **Code Reusability:** Modules promote code reusability, making it easier to write and maintain code.
 You can `import` a module in multiple programs, reducing the need to write the same code again.

-- **Modularity:** Modules in Python promote modularity, allowing developers to break down a large program into smaller, more manageable parts.
+- **Modularity:** Modules promote modularity, allowing developers to break down a large program into smaller, more manageable parts.
 This makes it easier to understand and maintain code.

-- **Functionality Extension:** Modules in Python provide additional functionality that would otherwise require writing a lot of code.
+- **Functionality Extension:** Modules provide additional functionality that would otherwise require writing a lot of code.
 Developers can use various pre-written modules to extend the functionality of their program.

 Here are two examples of using Python modules: